Jityan/sslprotonet/README.md

 # SSL-ProtoNet: Self-supervised Learning Prototypical Networks for Few-shot Learning

-This repository contains the **pytorch** code for the under review paper: "SSL-ProtoNet: Self-supervised Learning Prototypical Networks for Few-shot Learning" Jit Yan Lim, Kian Ming Lim, Chin Poo Lee, Yong Xuan Tan
+This repository contains the **pytorch** code for the paper: "[SSL-ProtoNet: Self-supervised Learning Prototypical Networks for Few-shot Learning](https://doi.org/10.1016/j.eswa.2023.122173)" Jit Yan Lim, Kian Ming Lim, Chin Poo Lee, Yong Xuan Tan

 ## Environment
 The code is tested on Windows 10 with Anaconda3 and following packages: